-smithartgalleryandmuseum.com www.smithartgalleryandmuseum.co.uk occupies a magnificent location on the shoulder of the city's highest hill and thanks to the short proximity to in history.
-It was here that James VI was crowned King of Scotland in 1567 with the ceremony being performed by
+Church of Holy Rude - The church occupies a magnificent location on the shoulder of the city's highest hill and thanks to the short proximity to Stirling Castle it played a unique place in history.
+It was here that James VI was crowned King of Scotland in 1567 with the ceremony being performed by John Knox.